broadinstitute/cromshell/developer_docs/addtests.md

 Note:
 - You may need mock data for your tests, refer to [mockdata.md](../developer_docs/mockdata.md)
-- You may to run the tests while your developing them, the instructions are in [runtests.md](../developer_docs/runtests.md)
+- You may want to test the test scripts as you create them, the instructions to run tests are in [runtests.md](../developer_docs/runtests.md) but the easiest way to run a single unit test is via pytest (e.g. `pytest test_my_new_command.py`)

 ### Add Integration tests